Safemood/laravel-workflow/README.md

 ## Conditional Action Execution

-You can use the when method to conditionally execute an action.
+You can use the `when` and `unless` methods to conditionally execute an action.

 ```php
 <?php